Chevrolet S-10 Blazer: Second generation (1995–2005)

-The second-generation Blazer was officially sold in Taiwan, between 1995 and 1996.The ZR2 PackageThe ZR2 package was only offered on the 2 door Blazer as the 2 door had the shorter wheelbase.
-It had a wider ladder-type frame which made its track approx. 3.9 inches wider.
-It also lifted the Blazer about 3 inches which made it be able to clear 31x10.5 tires on 15 inch wheels.
-An enhanced front (7.25" ring gear) and rear (8.5" ring gear) axles w/ 3.73:1 rear-axle ratio.
-Larger wheel and axle bearings.
-A front anti-sway bar, skid plates, Bilstein shocks, and a beefier rear axle.
-This package cost a little over $1000 and was first introduced on the S10 pickup in 1994 and carried over to the Blazer in 1996.
+The ZR2 package was only offered on the 2-door Blazer as the 2 door had the shorter wheelbase.
+It had a wider ladder-type frame which made its track approximately 3.9 inches wider.
+It also lifted the Blazer about three inches higher, allowing it to clear 31×10.5" tires on 15-inch wheels.
+Enhanced front (7.25" ring gear) and rear (8.5" ring gear) axles with a 3.73:1 rear-axle ratio, larger wheels and axle bearings, a stronger front anti-sway bar, skid plates, and Bilstein shocks were also added.
+This package cost a little over $1,000 and was first introduced on the S-10 pickup in 1994 and carried over to the Blazer in 1996.

+In Canada, a ZR2 version of the GMC Jimmy was also offered.